Coin collecting is a fun hobby that anyone who has the time can do. A coin’s history and its development can be learned by collecting them.

 Since gold coins are hard to find, most collectors select other coins.

 One type of collection you might consider is the one made up of coins that are flawed when the coin was minted.
 If you can find a coin with a misspelled word, a wrong date, off-center characteristics, or double-punched marks, these coins are valuable.
 Such mistakes can increase a coin’s value from $50 to a $1000.

 Coins that were only issued or circulated for short period of time also make good collectibles.

-A coin collection is at its best if it is focused on a certain coin or type of coin.
-A collector can choose from pennies, nickels, dimes, quarters, dollars, gold coins, or silver coins.
+A coin collection is at its best if it is focused on a certain coin.
+A collector can choose from pennies, nickels, dimes, quarters and dollars.

 Another way of collecting is disregarding the types of coins but concentrating on a certain time period.
 Coins have different mint marks and collecting those that were struck in the same location can also be interesting.
 The important thing for hobbyists is to stick to the collection until it has been completed.

 For a good start subscribe to a coin publication such as Coin World or Coinage Magazine for information on the types of coins that you might want to collect.
 The internet or a local coin shop can also help expand the search for those coins that can’t be found in your locale or out of state.